Up to 60% off sofas & mattresses — limited‑time deals.

 Can teddy upholstery irritate allergies?

-It can hold dust and hair more than flat weaves; frequent vacuuming helps, and ventilating a new piece is prudent.
+It can hold dust and hair more than flatter weaves.
+Regular vacuuming helps, and people who are sensitive may prefer a tighter, easier-to-clean surface.

 Previous post